 On Grand Turk, the old and new meet in a mutually respectful way.
 Stroll along historic Front Street and you’ll feel as if you’ve stepped back in time.
 Take in the excellent displays and exhibits the Turks & Caicos National Museum, see the famous lighthouse, and reflect at the monument commemorating the splashdown of American astronaut John Glenn following America’s first manned space mission in 1962.
 Eventually, you’ll come across a brand new cruise ship terminal, where luxury liners from the top cruise lines are welcomed daily at the 1,000-foot dock.
 The terminal includes a wide variety of brand-name duty free shopping and the world’s largest Jimmy Buffett Margaritaville Restaurant.
 With the arrival of the cruise ships last year in Grand Turk also came an increase in the number of activities for visitor, including horse back riding, dune buggy adventures, and a host of water sports.

-With Island Hopping Tours, you can experience the natural history and cultural heritage on the island of Grand Turk, as you travel around in a comfortable air conditioned vehicle.
+With Grand Turk Experience, you can experience the natural history and cultural heritage on the island of Grand Turk, as you travel around in a comfortable air conditioned vehicle.
 During your travel, you will drive pass the United States Air Force Tracking Station Base and see a replica of Astronaut John Glenn's Friendship 7 space capsule.
 Throughout your tour you will be privilege to see many 18th century Bermudian style architectures, and the famous 17th century Salt Ponds.
 Don't be surprise to see a few donkey's, horse's and cow's grazing as you pass by.
 You will be able to taste some local homemade snacks and delicacies.